kristopherjohnson/cxxforth/cxxforth.cpp.md

 is how Forth code typically reads a space-delimited word from the input and gets its address and length.

+If the delimiter is BL (space), then in addition to treating a space as the delimiter, we will treat any of the other standard C++ whitespace characters as a delimiter.
+This allows us to process input indented with tabs or split across lines.
+This behavior is allowed by the Forth standard.

 The standards specify that the `WORD` buffer must contain a space character after the character data, but I'm not going to worry about this obsolescent requirement.

+    bool isWordDelimiterMatch(char delim, char c) {
+        if (delim == ' ')
+            return isspace(c);
+        else
+            return delim == c;
+    }

     // WORD ( char "<chars>ccc<char>" -- c-addr )
     void word() {